sqyyy-jar/leviathan-rs/README.md

 ))
 ```

-This program will immediately halt the program.
+This program will immediately halt the runtime.